craigbaird/home_code_exercise/README.md

 The project is hosted at https://home-code-exercise.herokuapp.com/ or these instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 1. Download a .zip file of the project
-2. Navigate to the directory and run the command 'node server/app.js' in command line to start a server
+2. Navigate to the directory and run the command 'node server/app.js' in the command line to start a server
-3. type 'localhost:5000' in browser to view the project
+3. Type 'localhost:5000' in browser to view the project